-The Company's profit after income tax equivalent expense was \$220.456 million for the year (2018: \$263.178 million).
-Despite similar consumption levels, the 2019 average retail tariff rates were lower and average wholesale purchasing costs were higher.
-The Community Service Obligation is recognised on a consumed basis in 2019 while in 2018 this was on a fixed basis.
+The Company's profit after income tax equivalent expense was \$104.739 million for the year (2019: \$220.456 million).
+Energy consumption was lower with churn in the commercial customer sector, 2020 average retail tariff rates were lower and average wholesale purchasing costs were higher.